 Michael started his analysis in Turbo Prep, brought his data into Auto Model to prototype models and form his initial hypothesis, and then ultimately exported the results into RapidMiner Studio to build his production model. #noblackboxes

 Thanks so much to everyone for your fantastic presentations.
 It was obvious that you put in a tremendous amount of work into them, and we’re humbled that you chose to spend a few days with us.
-It’s unfortunate that I couldn’t be in all of the sessions but luckily you can check out all of the decks here.
+It’s unfortunate that I couldn’t be in all of the sessions but luckily you can check out all of the Wisdom 2018 presentations here.

 Next up, my recap of Day 2.